In this section:

 Employed in KC Transportation Manufacturing

-JobsEQ, 1Q 2020
+JobsEQ, 1Q 2024

 Note: Data represents KCADC 18-County Region

-Annual Automobiles made in KC
+Annual Automobiles Made in KC

-Center for Automotive Research, 2019
+Center for Automotive Research, 2022

 Value of KC Transportation Manufacturing